 Introduction

-The hemoglobin A1c (glycated hemoglobin, glycosylated hemoglobin, HbA1c, or A1c) test is used to evaluate a person's level of glucose control.
-The test shows an average of the blood sugar level over the past 90 days and represents a percentage.
-The test can also be used to diagnose diabetes.[1]
+The hemoglobin A1c test, also known as glycated hemoglobin, glycosylated hemoglobin, HbA1c, or simply A1c, is used to measure a person's level of glucose control.
+The test shows average blood sugar levels over the past 90 days, expressed as a percentage.
+The test can also be used to diagnose diabetes mellitus.[1]

-Hemoglobin is a protein only found in red blood cells.
-In fact, hemoglobin is what gives blood its bright red coloring.
-Since red blood cells live about an average of three months, the A1c test will reflect those red blood cells that are present in the bloodstream at the time of the test; this is why the A1c serves as an average of blood sugar control.
+Hemoglobin is a protein found exclusively in red blood cells, giving blood its bright red color.
+Since red blood cells have an average lifespan of about three months, the A1c test measures the hemoglobin levels in the bloodstream at the time of testing, which is why the A1c test serves as an indicator of blood sugar control.

-The main job of hemoglobin is to carry oxygen from the lungs to all the cells of the body.
+The primary role of hemoglobin is to carry oxygen from the lungs to all the cells in the body.
 Hemoglobin becomes glycated or coated with glucose from the bloodstream.
-The amount of glucose that is present in the blood will attach to the hemoglobin protein, and increased glucose levels will reflect on the surface of the hemoglobin protein, thereby rendering a higher A1c level.[2]
+As blood glucose levels rise, more glucose attaches to the hemoglobin protein.
+Higher blood glucose levels result in more glycated hemoglobin, leading to a higher A1c level.[2]

 Etiology and Epidemiology